rtk-incubator/rtk-query/docs/api/createApi.md

 ### `entityTypes`

+An array of string entity type names.
 Specifying entity types is optional, but you should define them so that they can be used for caching and invalidation.
-When defining an entity type, you will be able to add them with `provides` and [invalidate](../concepts/mutations#advanced-mutations-with-revalidation) them with `invalidates` when configuring [endpoints](#endpoints).
+When defining an entity type, you will be able to [provide](../concepts/mutations#provides) them with `provides` and [invalidate](../concepts/mutations#advanced-mutations-with-revalidation) them with `invalidates` when configuring [endpoints](#endpoints).

 ### `reducerPath`